ethereum/web3.py/docs/web3.miner.rst

 The ``web3.geth.miner`` object exposes methods to interact with the RPC APIs under the ``miner_`` namespace that are supported by the Geth client.

+.. warning:: Deprecated: The Geth client deprecated the miner namespace because
+    mining was switched off during the proof-of-stake transition.

 Methods
 -------